 James Dean's passion for racing was legendary.
-His vehicle collection and racing career brought excitement to his life, but is also speculated as contributing to his tragic death.
+His vehicle collection and racing career brought excitement to his life.

 In 1949, Jimmy’s father bought him a used ’39 Chevy.

 Jimmy purchased a used MGTF which was traded in for a new 1955 Porsche 356 Super Speedster.